AmalTony-A/SYNCHRONOUS-UP-COUNTER/README.md

 **RESULTS**
-Thus the truth table and logic diagrama for the synchronuous up and synchronous down are verified using quartus program
+Thus the truth table and logic diagram for the synchronuous up and synchronous down are verified using quartus program